masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/pickling.rst

     It should be possible to pickle any tasklets that you might want to.
     However, not all tasklets can be unpickled.
-One of the cases in which this is true, is where not all the functions called by the code within the tasklet are Python functions.
+One of the cases in which this is true, is where not all the functions called by the code within the tasklet are |PY| functions.
 The Stackless pickling mechanism has no ability to deal with C functions that may have been called.